 Construction and financing for Entebbe airport expansion

-The upgrade and expansion works for Entebbe International Airport are set to be carried out in three phases through to 2034.
+The upgrade and expansion work for Entebbe International Airport are set to be carried out in three phases until 2033 by China Communication Construction Company.

-The first phase's groundbreaking ceremony was held in August 2015, while the construction of the new cargo building began in May 2016.
+The first phase’s groundbreaking ceremony was held in August 2015 while the construction of the new cargo building began in May 2016.
 Phase one is scheduled to be completed in 2023.

 CAA received approval from the Parliament of Uganda to secure $200m of loan from the Export-Import Bank of China for phase one of the project in July 2015.

 Additionally, the Government of South Korea agreed to provide a $9.5m grant to improve air navigation services and the automation of facilities at Entebbe airport as part of a memorandum of understanding (MoU) signed with the Ugandan Government in November 2014.

 The second phase of works will be carried out at an estimated cost of $120m, while the final phase will involve an investment of $160m.